XXCoreRangerX/Hackintosh-HP-EliteBook-840-G4/README.md

 - FingerPrint Scanner
 - Trackpoint
 - Boot chime
-- Drag-lock on touchscreen
 - External display on VGA
 - WiFi Button (LED always orange, button does nothing)
 - NFC module (not tested)
 - LTE module (not tested)
 - SC reader
 - Dock station (not tested, might work)
-- Touchscreen works completely like a touchpad, the cursor doesn't follow the finger anymore, will need to fix that

 ##### Thanks to: